survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 HMR goes further than simply refreshing browser on change.
 WDS provides an interface that makes it possible to patch code on the fly.
 This means you will need to implement it for client-side code.
 It is trivial for something like CSS by definition (no state), but it's a harder problem with JavaScript frameworks and libraries.
 Often careful design is needed to allow this.
 When the feature works, it is beautiful, though.

 W> An IDE feature known as **safe write** can wreak havoc with hot loading.
-Therefore it is advisable to turn it off when using a HMR based setup.
+Therefore, it is advisable to turn it off when using a HMR based setup.

 ## Emitting Files from *webpack-dev-server*